Julio Barreiro Rivas

 "I spent three months working in Córneas.
 The landowner told me how they had ruined his potatoes.
 There were eight passengers on board, including a woman.
 He also said that one of the passengers got injured when landing.
 I believe there must be someone in this little village who remembers the plane.”

-“That story cannot be true, since by that time the war was over, so was the Blue Division.
+“That story cannot be true, since by that time the war was over, and so was the Blue Division.
 I was at the Pontoneros barracks, in Zaragoza.
-The locals in Córneas told me that the plane landed on the 1st of May, 1945 with a frightening noise.
+The locals in Córneas told me that the plane landed on May 1, 1945, with a frightening noise.
 That was the same day the Second World War ended and the German disengagement was a fact, so all the Spaniards from the Blue Division had to rush out.”

-I asked a few more neighbours, who also said they were too young to remember.
+I asked a few more neighbors, who also said they were too young to remember.
 One of them said that a few years ago a Gypsy had visited the village who remembered things vividly.
 “He said that he came to help scrap the plane when he was a kid and that he had great memories of those days.”
-I didn’t find anything else – and I have no idea why I expected I would.
+I didn’t find anything else, and I have no idea why I expected I would.

-I asked Julio whether it was true that he tried to contact the infamous judge Baltasar Garzón, who avidly pursued the extradition of General Pinochet, the Basque separatist group ETA and the opening of an inquiry crimes against humanity committed by Franco.
+I asked Julio whether it was true that he had tried to contact Baltasar Garzón, the judge who avidly pursued the extradition of General Pinochet, the prosecution of the Basque separatist group ETA, and the opening of an inquiry into crimes against humanity committed by Franco.
 If there was one man in Spain who might be up for investigating Julio's version of the facts, it would be Garzón.

 Perhaps tellingly, Garzón never answered.

-Hitler buried in a Galician tomb, secret tunnels, fascist monasteries, mysterious planes, Masons and Venezuelan folklore...
+Hitler buried in a Galician tomb, secret tunnels, fascist monasteries, mysterious planes.
 Is Julio right or wrong?
 Is he crazy or not?
-Maybe no one should listen to the ranting of an 80-year-old man without scepticism.
+Maybe no one should listen to the ranting of an 80-year-old man without skepticism.
 Draw your own conclusions.
-I only know one thing: there's a part of me that really wants to believe.
+I only know one thing: There's a part of me that really wants to believe.